 The notion of farming “at one with nature” may sound like it’s veering toward the tree-hugging side of the organic movement but it is not only possible… it’s easy and profitable.

 I believe the key to good farming practice is design.
-Say we wanted to design a farming system that had a high profit margin, low input costs, low workload and was environmentally sustainable.
-Well, when it comes to growing things, nature has been at it a bit longer than farming so it’s not a bad place to look for a design template.
+Say we wanted to design a farming system with a high-profit margin, low input costs, low workload, and environmentally sustainable.
+When it comes to growing things, nature has been at it a bit longer than farming, so it’s not a bad place to look for a design template.

 Firstly we have to learn to see weeds differently.
-Nature is not neat and tidy with everything in straight rows and it is never a monoculture.
-Take road margins for example.
-How many times have you envied the abundant growth along the road sides when your rye grass pastures are struggling to get going in spring?
-Now in late summer they are a species-rich mix of grasses, vetches, clovers, cow parsley, hogweed, plantain, chicory, nettles, docks, brambles… and anything you care to mention.
-This unmanaged roadside is diverse, self-sustaining, self-fertilising.
-Ok maybe the county council mow it a few times a year and it does get fertilised partly by the exhaust fumes of passing traffic, but it is its diversity that makes it resilient and abundant.
+Nature is not neat and tidy with everything in straight rows, and it is never a monoculture.
+Take road margins, for example.
+How many times have you envied the abundant growth along the roadsides when your ryegrass pastures are struggling to get going in spring?
+In late summer, they are a species-rich mix of grasses, vetches, clovers, cow parsley, hogweed, plantain, chicory, nettles, docks, and brambles and anything else you care to mention.
+This unmanaged roadside is diverse and self-sustaining.
+Ok, maybe the county-council mow it a few times a year, and it does get fertilised partly by the exhaust fumes of passing traffic, but it is its diversity that makes it resilient and abundant.

 Weeds in our pastures can be split into three groups: